-Denmark ratified the Geneva convention in 1952 and accepted the first group of refugees under this jurisdiction in 1956, when 1400 refugees arrived from Hungary.
-To aid in the reception of this group, the Danish Refugee Council (DRC) was set up as a conglomerate of twelve non-profit organizations.
+Denmark ratified the Geneva convention in 1952 and accepted the first group of refugees under this jurisdiction in 1956, when 1,400 refugees arrived from Hungary.
+To aid in the reception of this group, the Danish Refugee Council (DRC) was set up as a conglomerate of 12 non-profit organizations.
 The DRC has been involved in the reception of refugees ever since.
-In 1979 the first fully public funded integration program for refugees was established, which was operated by the DRC (Strukturkommisionen, 2003).
+In 1979 the first fully publicly funded integration programme for refugees was established, which was operated by the DRC ([Strukturkommissionen, 2003](#)).
 The aftermath saw a number of changes in post-arrival refugee policies, many of which have been evaluated empirically.
-We summarize the major reforms in Figure 1 and discuss them below.
+We summarize the major reforms in [Figure 1](#) and discuss them below.